vedant1811/parking_lot/functional_spec/README.md

 The ruby app is in the `functional_spec/lib/app` dir.

 The classes in `app/models` behave like `ActiveRecord` models.
 Instead of storing the data in SQL they store it in memory via class variables.

+All the code is written in TDD

+I have tried to use both Object Oriented and Functional Progamming.
+Classes try to model real world objects with only 1 reason to change.
+A few of the methods just call `filter`, `map` kind of functional operators and return the data.